Mikaela/mikaela.github.io/articles/cheatsheets/rpm.html.md

 Use gnome-tweak-tool to enable/disable them.
 They might need reboot/logging in again before they appear in gnome-tweak-tool.

-## Installing all codecs/gstreamer pluginsS
+## Installing all codecs/gstreamer plugins

 ```
 yum install "gstreamer-plugins-*" --skip-broken # Might not be a good idea...
 ```

 ## Installing Flash

 ```
-yum install flashplugin # requires Adobe Flash repository to be enabled.
+yum install flash-plugin # requires Adobe Flash repository to be enabled.
 ```

 [Flash]:https://get.adobe.com/flashplayer/